Black-crypto-gif/javascript-tutorial/README.md

 JavaScript variables are containers that hold values.
 There are three keywords used to declare variables: `var`, `let`, and `const`.
 Variables declared with `var` are function-scoped, while variables declared with `let` and `const` are block-scoped.
 Variables declared with `const` cannot be reassigned a new value.

 ## Data Types

-JavaScript has several data types, including numbers, strings, booleans, null, undefined, symbols, and objects.
-Numbers can be integers or floating-point numbers.
-Strings are sequences of characters enclosed in quotes.
-Booleans are either `true` or `false`.
-Null and undefined are used to represent absence of a value.
-Symbols are unique identifiers used to avoid naming conflicts.
-Objects are collections of key-value pairs.

-## Operators

-JavaScript has several operators, including arithmetic, assignment, comparison, logical, and bitwise operators.
-Arithmetic operators perform mathematical calculations.
-Assignment operators assign a value to a variable.
-Comparison operators compare two values and return a boolean.
-Logical operators perform logical operations on boolean values.
-Bitwise operators perform bit-level operations on binary values.

-## Control Structures

-JavaScript has several control structures, including if/else statements, switch statements, for loops, while loops, and do/while loops.
-If/else statements are used to execute code based on a condition.
-Switch statements are used to execute different code blocks based on different cases.
-For loops are used to execute code a specific number of times.
-While loops are used to execute code while a condition is true.
-Do/while loops are used to execute code at least once and then continue as long as a condition is true.

 ## Functions